bhuvaneshprasad/End-to-End-SETI-Classification-using-CNN-MLFlow-DVC/README.md

 ## Demo

-**Note**: The project is compiled as a Docker image and deployed on Docker Hub, but it has not been uploaded to AWS due to the model size and associated costs.
+**Note**: The project is deployed to huggingface spaces for demo purpose.
+The huggingface spaces may be down if not used, and it might take a couple of minutes to startup initially.

+- You can click [here](https://huggingface.co/spaces/bhuvaneshprasad/seti-signals-classifier) to check the live demo of the streamlit app.
+Screenshots of the streamlit app are provided below.

-- The model has been packaged as a Docker image and deployed on Docker Hub.
+- The model has also been deployed to Docker hub.
+You can follow the below steps to pull and run Docker Image locally.

-- To run it, use the following commands in your terminal after starting the Docker engine:
+- To run the docker container locally, use the following commands in your terminal after starting the Docker engine:

 ```bash
 docker pull bhuvaneshprasad/seti-signals-classifier:1.0.1